Expansion of Heathrow Airport: 2025 Labour government plans

+The total estimated cost is £49 billion: £21 billion for the third runway (which includes procuring the land and altering the M25 motorway), £12 billion to build the new terminal, and £15 billion to modernise the airport's infrastructure.
+According to Heathrow, the expansion could contribute an additional 0.43% to UK GDP.

+A rival "Heathrow West" proposal from the Arora Group, a large landowner in the area, proposes a shorter runway of around 2,800m (9,200 ft) which would avoid rerouting the M25.
+Its total cost is estimated at approximately £25 billion.

 Support

 Reasons for expansion

 The principal argument stated in favour of expanding Heathrow is to enhance the economic growth of the UK.
 As the UK's major hub airport, Heathrow can attract many transfer passengers, and so can support a very wide range of direct flight destinations at high frequencies.
 It is the world's second busiest airport, based on numbers of international passengers.
 The government claims that Heathrow's connectivity helps London (and nearby counties) especially compete with other European cities for business investment, which in turn produces economic benefits for the rest of the UK.
 Should Heathrow's connectivity decline compared to London's European competitors, the UK would fall behind.

 The government's argument is that Heathrow is on the brink of suffering a decline in connectivity.
 Heathrow's runways are now operating at around 99% capacity, which increases delays when flights are disrupted, and risks competing European airports gaining destinations (at Heathrow's loss).
 The government estimates that building a third runway would allow Heathrow to increase its connectivity, bringing £5.5bn of economic benefits over the period 2020–2080.
 However, the British Chambers of Commerce estimated the economic benefits are £30 billion for the UK economy over the same time scale, and has also stated that every year the programme is delayed costs the UK between £900 million and £1.1 billion.

 Some of the capacity added to Heathrow by the new third runway could be used to reinstate or improve flight connections to UK cities.
 Several cities have seen their connections to Heathrow reduced or lost over recent years as airlines have reallocated the airport's limited capacity to more profitable long-haul flights.

 It was suggested that a third runway would increase Heathrow's resilience to disruption, and so reduce emissions from aircraft waiting to land.

 Construction was estimated to provide up to 60,000 jobs.
 Operating the expanded Heathrow was expected to create up to 8,000 new jobs at Heathrow by 2030, with multiplier benefits to West London.